sigasi/sigasi_insights/content/manual/documentation.md

 ## Customize templates

-The templates used for the pdf documentation can be copied and modified in the workspace so that template customizations are not overwritten by updates of Sigasi Studio.
+The templates used for the PDF documentation can be copied and modified in the workspace so that template customizations are not overwritten by updates of Sigasi Studio.

 * Create a new folder in the workspace: *<workspace\>/.metadata/sigasi-templates*